But every boating season also brings with it all too many needless

 "Boating and Boozing," is unconscionable and the leading cause of on-water recreational boating accidents.
 New York State has a new "Zero Tolerance" law with regard to drinking while boating, with substantial penalties for offenders.

 That brings us to becoming a skilled and knowledgeable skipper.
 We are talking about knowing your vessel inside and out, being totally familiar with on-board safety equipment, having a good working knowledge of navigation and the Rules of the Road, knowing Federal and local laws with regard to your boat and its operation, developing good boat handling skills and becoming familiar in the basics of the body of knowledge we call "seamanship."
 One of the ways to begin on this path is by taking a boating course.

-"ABS" About Boating Safety is one of the best courses to take.
+About Boating Safely "ABS" : If you are interested in an exciting, in-depth boating safety course, check out the in classroom (seminar) version of our popular online boating course.
+This beginner boating class will give you the knowledge needed to obtain a boat license or safety certification in many (New York State) states.
+Many boat insurance companies will offer discounts on boating insurance to boaters who successfully complete About Boating Safely.
 It is comprehensive, up-to-date, and fun.
 It is also the course which, when successfully completed, earns you the New York State Boating Certificate, required for all operators of Personal Water Craft (PWC).